LinuxForHealth/FHIR/docs/FHIRServerUsersGuide.md

 Users provide a set of `SearchParameter` resources that define the additional search parameters.
 For example, if you extend the `Patient` resource type by adding the `favorite-color` attribute, enable searching on `favorite-color` by defining a SearchParameter entry for `favorite-color` and configuring the FHIR server with this definition.

-To configure the FHIR server with one or more custom search parameters, create a file called `extension-search-parameters.xml` and populate the contents with a Bundle of `SearchParameter` resources as in the following example:
+To configure the FHIR server with one or more custom search parameters, create a file called `extension-search-parameters.json` and populate the contents with a Bundle of `SearchParameter` resources as in the following example:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <Bundle xmlns="http://hl7.org/fhir">